ab-2019blr/simpleprojects/StockMarketApp/doc/brd.md

 ## 1. Executive Summary

 ### 1.1 Project Overview
-The Indian Stock Market Analytics Application is a comprehensive web-based platform designed to provide retail and institutional investors with real-time market data, advanced analytics, portfolio management, and intelligent insights for Indian equity markets.
+The Indian Stock Market Application is a comprehensive web-based platform designed to provide retail and institutional investors with real-time market data, advanced analytics, portfolio management, and intelligent insights for Indian equity markets.
 Built using Streamlit and MySQL, the application aims to democratize access to sophisticated market analysis tools traditionally available only to high-end institutional clients.

 ### 1.2 Business Objectives
 - **Primary Objective**: Develop a user-friendly, comprehensive stock market analysis platform for Indian markets